Monday Night Baseball: ABC (1976–1988)

-ESPN (2006–2021)
+ESPN (2006–2021 and 2026–present)

 ESPN occasionally carried Monday night games after signing television rights deals with MLB in 1990, though the main regular broadcasts were Sunday Night Baseball and the Wednesday Night Baseball doubleheader.
 The network began carrying Monday night games regularly as part of the eight-year television contract that ESPN signed in 2005, replacing the second Wednesday night game.
 Unlike Sunday Night Baseball, the game was non-exclusive, meaning it would also be carried by the teams' local broadcasters, and telecasts were typically blacked out in the participating teams' markets.

 Because ESPN broadcasts Monday Night Football beginning with pre-season games in mid-August, late season Monday Night Baseball games would either move to ESPN2 or ESPN would broadcast a doubleheader as part of Wednesday Night Baseball.
 On some occasions, ESPN scheduled two games to air simultaneously, with one game airing on ESPN and the second on ESPN2.
-Both telecasts are branded with the Wednesday Night Baseball name, but one featured the Monday night announce team.
+Both telecasts were branded with the Wednesday Night Baseball name, but one featured the Monday night announce team.

 In 2021, ESPN agreed to a new contract with Major League Baseball through the 2028 season.
 However, the deal included only around 30 exclusive broadcasts, 25 of which would take place on Sunday Night Baseball, thus ending regular Monday Night Baseball broadcasts.
 As part of these five non-Sunday games, ESPN did air one Monday Night Baseball game in 2022 and 2024.

+On November 19, 2025, ESPN announced a restructured three-year deal with MLB.
+Under this new deal, ESPN would televise a 30-game schedule primarily on summer weeknights, ending Sunday Night Baseball.
+For the 2026 season, ESPN announced that 10 games would air on Monday nights.